 The project will focus on learning about state of the art energy conversion technologies.
-Individuals or teams of 2 students will work together to research a topic related to a new or advanced energy conversion technology.
+Groups of 2 or 3 students will work together to research a topic related to a new or advanced energy conversion technology.
 Teams will present their technology in class during a mock poster session for the Energy Conversion Conference held mid-semester.
 Grading will be based on your abstract, poster, presentation and reviews by your fellow classmates.
 Details on the project will be given in class.